 Repair If Possible, Replace When Necessary

 Safety permitting, R.I.G.
 Roofing will make every attempt to repair your existing roof.
 This will give you time to plan, budget, and gather the funds to pay for a new roof.
 However, repair is not always a viable solution.
 Notably when the current condition of your roof is threatening the safety of residents inside your home, or the staff and customers in your business.
 We understand that no one wakes up and says “I want to buy a roof today.”
 This is why we are pleased to offer financing plans.
-If you think you need a new roof or want to have a damaged roof repaired, call our office at (863) 294-4477 for a free consultation with one of our roofing professionals.
+If you think you need a new roof or want to have a damaged roof repaired, call our office or fill out the form for a free consultation with one of our roofing professionals.

 RIG Roofing is proud to offer reliable and honest roof repair and replacement services to customers throughout the United States.
 Our home office is in Winter Haven, Florida; with satellite offices in Lakeland & Tampa and Franchises in Windermere / West Orange County & Palm Beach, FL.